 “What would make someone not a good fit for the role?”

 “Most candidates ask the opposite question — What qualities do successful employees in the company exhibit?
 Asking it the other way around showed that the candidate was less concerned about getting the job just for the sake of it and was instead more keen on whether the job would be a good fit based on his values and needs at that given time.
 This was also an impressive demonstration of self-awareness, a desired trait in modern-day leaders.
 Additionally, the candidate was trying to get an idea of what to do and not to do to set himself up for success should he get hired.”

 “Where do people go to eat lunch?”

-“The question caught me off guard, but I found it to be quite smart.
-The candidate wanted to find out about an important aspect of the organization’s culture.
+“The question caught me off guard, but I found it quite smart.
+The candidate wanted to learn about an important aspect of the organization’s culture.
 How employees treat lunch breaks says a lot about how the management treats employees.
-Someone who is looking for a flexible and interactive workplace might not be a good fit in a setting where employees are too busy to take a break and socialize and usually eat at their desks alone.
+Someone looking for a flexible and interactive workplace might not be a good fit in a setting where employees are too busy to take a break and socialize and usually eat at their desks alone.
 The question also made for an interesting conversation about great places to have lunch.
 But, more importantly, the candidate was excited to learn that the culture at the organization was one in which employees were a close-knit group, hung out together frequently, and took breaks as needed.”

 For a list of good questions to ask in the job interview, check out the 22 questions to ask in a job interview.